 Eco Church Team

 Earth Day is 22 April of Every Year.
-2020 will mark 50 years of Earth Day.
+2020 marked 50 years of Earth Day.

 The theme for Earth Day 2020 is climate action.
 The enormous challenge — but also the vast opportunities — of action on climate change have distinguished the issue as the most pressing topic for the 50th anniversary.
 Climate change represents the biggest challenge to the future of humanity and the life-support systems that make our world habitable.
 The first Earth Day in 1970 launched a wave of action, including the passage of landmark environmental laws in the United States.
 The Clean Air, Clean Water and Endangered Species Acts were created in response to the first Earth Day in 1970, as well as the creation of the Environmental Protection Agency (EPA).
 Many countries soon adopted similar laws.
 Earth Day continues to hold major international significance: In 2016, the United Nations chose Earth Day as the day when the historic Paris Agreement on climate change was signed into force.
 The world needs you — and your actions — for Earth Day 2020.
 There’s so much you can do to help protect and restore our planet, from joining a cleanup or climate strike, to taking part in the world’s largest citizen science initiative, to hosting an event in your own community!